One of the Conservancy’s main objectives is to generate income for the local communities

 Anti Poaching operations are coordinated by Honeyguide Foundation, which patrols the ranch with armed rangers, micro-light flights and trained sniffer-dogs to seek out poachers.
 An important informer network that rewards informants is also in place.

 Ongoing Research projects include Elephant, Lion and Wildebeest collaring to track movement and range of these animals.
 Giraffe and other animal counts take place regularly as do transects aimed at studying vegetation re-growth.
-Tarangire Lion Project assists local communities in dealing with potential lion conflicts.
+Tarangire Lion Project has in the past assisted local communities in dealing with potential lion conflicts.